QuentinC26/holbertonschool-printf/README.md

 * Typedef struct format

 I add a structure format with 2 member.
-The first member is char type_of_format.
+The first member is char spec.
 This member is used for indicate the type of format.
 This second member is int (*function)(va_list).
 This function pointer is used for responsible for data processing, depending on the type of format.

 * The prototype